RightzZ/structure_gen/Mask Generation.md

 ### Install L-system addon to Blender (details are [here](https://github.com/krljg/lsystem))

 After installation, you should replace some project files in the Blender and L-system.\
-Please make sure that Blender and L-system directory is located at the same level as this project directory.
+Please make sure that Blender directory is located at the same level as this project directory.
 ```
 <location>
 |---structure_gen
-|---lsystem
 |---blender-3.1.0-linux-x64
 ```

-Copy all files from `./mask_generation/lsystem_blender/addon` to `(path/to/lsystem)/lsystem`, `./mask_generation/lsystem_blender/modules` to `(path/to/blender3.1)/3.1/scripts/modules`
+Copy all files from `mask_generation/lsystem_blender/addon` to `(path/to/lsystem)/lsystem`, `mask_generation/lsystem_blender/modules` to `(path/to/blender3.1)/3.1/scripts/modules`

+### Instell xvfb, libXi.so.6
+Blender needs xvfb, libXi.so.6 and libXrender.so.1 to run.
+Please install xvfb by `apt install xvfb libxi6 libxrender1`.

 ## Usage
 You can generate a series of plant masks and models through command-line commands.